yodacatmeow/2016_robotx_acoustic_pinger_based_transit/cpp_ver/README.md

 # C++ version

 ## Descriptions
-- This code calculated time difference of arrival (TDOA) (unit: sample) between two receiver channels
+- This code calculates time difference of arrival (TDOA) (unit: sample) between two receiver channels
+- It was used for 2016 RobotX acoustic pinger-based transit task
 - The following processes were tested on the debian 7.9 on the Beaglebone Black (Texas Instruments) also on the Ubuntu 16.04 on Macbook Pro 2016

 ## Usage